1NT19IS417/1NT19IS417_mukund_B_npLab/README.md

 # Network Programming Lab
-Documentation for the Day to Day Lab Activities for NP Tech lab 6th sem
+Documentation for the Day to Day Lab Activities for NP lab 6th sem

 Name : Mukund.G
 USN : 1NT19IS417